 Birchwood is on a sloping site with a backdrop of hills in a farmland landscape.
 Spring, Autumn and Summer are all seasons that the garden shows to advantage.
-Garden clubs, garden lovers, Probus, horticultural associations, family groups, U3A groups and special event planners are welcome to book a visit from September to mid May.
+Garden clubs, garden lovers, Probus, horticultural associations, family groups, U3A groups and special event planners are welcome to book a visit from September to May.

 Autumn is the best time of year to see the salvia collection in full colour, deciduous shade trees in Autumn glory and flowering perennials and dahlias.
 There are over 200 different salvias at Birchwood with many flowering most the year.
+Dahlias are prominently featured.

 Access: At Birchwood, infirm visitors using walking frames find the garden accessible as steps can be avoided by using alternative paths.
 Wheelchairs require a strong personal carer as some of the slopes are a little steep.
 All of the garden is accessible.